uunniiblog/visual-novel-wiki/docs/japanese-tools/textractor.md

 - Make sure you're using the correct architecture (x86 vs x64)
 :::

+You can also run Textractor from the CLI by clicking on "Open Wine console" in Lutris and using `textractor -p<PID>`, where "<PID>" is the game process identifier (you can use the "Wine Task Manager" to find it).

 ### Step 2: Configure Text Output

 #### WebSocket Method (Recommended)